 Price does not include

-- Snow Cat service on summit day.
-(This must be paid in cash in Rubles, though if needed, your guides can assist if you only have USD left.
-The price for snow groomer depends on the height and day rate.
+Snow Cat service on summit day.
+(This must be paid in cash in Rubles, though, if need be, your guides can assist in case you only hard currency.
+The price for a Snow Cat depends on the height and day rate.
 The costs will be between 5000 and 20 000 rub, which is approximately $75-300.

-- Services of the assistant guides on reserve day (Day 7).
-If the first summit attempt (Day 6) took place but was aborted, the work of the assistant guides on Day 7 should be paid in cash on the spot (except bad weather circumstances).
+Services of the assistant guides on reserve day (Day 7).
+If the first summit attempt (Day 6) took place but was aborted, the work of the assistant guides on Day 7 should be paid in cash on the spot (except for the case of totally bad weather on Day 6).

 Mineralny Vody - Terskol - Elbrus (5642m) - Terskol - Mineralny Vody